rainbowsend/TIE-GCM-PDAF/README.md

   **Example**: `OUTPUT%SAVE_STATE_NM=.true.`

 ### OUTPUT%SAVE_OBS
-  If true, in addition to the quantities specified in OUTPUT%SAVED_FIELDS, all observed quantities also written.
+  If true, in addition to the quantities specified in OUTPUT%SAVED_FIELDS, all observed quantities are also written.

   **Type**: logical